 Non-executive directors are remunerated at a fixed fee for time, commitment and responsibilities.
 Remuneration for non-executive directors is not linked to individual performance, however, non-executive directors, at the discretion of the Board may participate in the Company's Employee Securities Incentive Scheme (subject to shareholder approval).
+No non-executive directors participated in the Company's Employee Securities Incentive Scheme during the reporting period.
 There are no termination or retirement benefits for non-executive directors (other than for superannuation).